harimsd07/UnDefined-Repo/Github/Tutorial.md

 8.git stash - is the command used to hide the file until we need . its history are not involved in the file until we reuse it

+		The purpose of `git stash pop` is to reapply changes from a stash and remove the stash from the stash list.
+It applies the changes from the specified stash to your working directory and then deletes that particular entry from the stash list, making it different from `git stash apply`, which applies the stash but keeps it in the stash list.

 ![](https://share.note.sx/file/notesx/files/ujhcwlp9via7hjrgi5mh.png)
 10.git stash pop

 ![](https://share.note.sx/file/notesx/files/mzbkcs46th8o6fasdi52.png)

 11.git stash clear